Best Puzzle Games 2025

 Players are given a strange, colored gun that allows them to pick up different blocks and use them to manipulate the environment.

-Most challenges require a fair bit of trial and error until everything suddenly clicks together and you feel like a genius.
+Most challenges require a considerable bit of trial and error until everything suddenly clicks together and you feel like a genius.

 You Will Love These Too